-The decedent was in an ATV accident that left him a quadriplegic.
+The decedent was in an ATV accident that left him quadriplegic.
 While in the hospital he went into respiratory failure and was intubated, leaving him unable to speak.
-He was still alert and oriented as to person, place, and time, however.
+He was still alert and oriented as to person, place, and time.

 The court describes the facts surrounding the will as follows: